serit/helmet/charts/helmet/README.md

     > separate for production.

 6. Add external network dependencies (if applicable)
-    As an example, if your application needs to access `api.utdanning.no`, then in `/helm/network-policies/shared` you would add the file `allow-api-utdanningno.yaml`
+    As an example, if your application needs to access `api.example.com`, then in `/helm/network-policies/shared` you would add the file `allow-api-example.yaml`
     ```
     egress:
     - toFQDNs:
-      - matchName: "api.utdanning.no"
+      - matchName: "api.example.com"
       toPorts:
       - ports:
         - port: "443"